 Configure ArcGIS Web Adaptor (IIS) to use Windows authentication

-- Install the Web Adaptor, following the instructions in Installing the ArcGIS Web Adaptor (IIS).
+- Install ArcGIS Web Adaptor (IIS), following the instructions in Installing ArcGIS Web Adaptor (IIS).

-- Configure the Web Adaptor, following the instructions in Configuring the ArcGIS Web Adaptor after installation.
+- Configure Web Adaptor, following the instructions in Configuring ArcGIS Web Adaptor after installation.

-When configuring the Web Adaptor, you must enable administration through the Web Adaptor.
-This allows users in Windows Active Directory to publish services from ArcGIS for Desktop.
-When the users in these roles connect to the server in ArcGIS for Desktop, they must specify the Web Adaptor URL.
+When configuring the web adaptor, you must enable administration through the web adaptor.
+This allows users in Windows Active Directory to publish services from ArcGIS Desktop.
+When the users in these roles connect to the server in ArcGIS Desktop, they must specify the Web Adaptor URL.

 - To open IIS Manager, click Start > Control Panel > Administrative Tools > Internet Information Services Manager.